VeronikaRuliskova/help/docs/customer-sms.md

 title: Customer SMS
 ---

-## How can I activate and adjust Customer SMS message template?
+## How can I activate or adjust Customer SMS message template?
 To activate and adjust Customer SMS message template:
 1. Go to Customer SMS
 2. Select which template you want to activate and click on it